keltonjenkovguimaraes-alt/Audit_core_pipeline/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.21384059.svg)](https://doi.org/10.5281/zenodo.21384059)
 A domain-agnostic numerical audit pipeline: flags inconsistencies in numbers, statistics, and formulas across any results document.
-It never corrects anything — every check produces evidence + a suggested direction, for a human to decide on.
+It never corrects anything, every check produces evidence + a suggested direction, for a human to decide on.

 ## Install